The Physics of the Climate Response to Doubling CO2

 Fs = εσT^4 = εσ*291^4 = 398.5 W/m^2

 We can multiply this value by ECS = 3°C to get a total of -3.35*3 = -10 W/m^2 for the Planck response for this perturbation of the Earth's energy imbalance.
-This means that the total of all feedbacks λt need to account for the difference between ΔFco2 and -λp*ECS.
-Total feedbacks (λt) are estimated to produce an additional 2.1 W/m^2/C[3] so λt*ECS = 6.3 W/m^2.
-And if you add up all three of these values, you get 0 W/m^2.
+This means that the total of all feedbacks λt need to account for the difference between ΔFco2 and -λp*ECS or 6.3 W/m^2.
+This implies that total feedbacks (λt) 6.3/3 = 2.1 W/m^2/C.[3]

 λp*ECS + ΔFco2 + λt*ECS = 0